 In 2015, ENO announced a plan to open up the London Coliseum with a redevelopment of the front of house spaces, intended to encourage more people in to explore the beautiful interiors of the theatre.

-Architects Robin Snell and Partners have been appointed to lead the design project, which will focus on the architectural qualities of the Grade II* listed building to reclaim its original Edwardian elegance for a new generation of audiences.
+The renovation project focused on the architectural qualities of the Grade II* listed building to reclaim its original Edwardian elegance for a new generation of audiences.

 London Coliseum guided tours